NJ Wills Attorney

 A properly written Last Will can be a tremendous tool to help your family and loved ones deal with the many complications, problems and costs associated with estate administration.

 If you need advice on a NJ Will and its use in NJ estate planning and asset protection and want to talk to an experienced and trusted New Jersey Wills attorney, then call Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org.
 He warmly welcomes your inquiries.

 People often talk about estate planning when the topic of death comes up.
 We all know our passing is a reality but a distant reality……. so we think.
 I hope that is true for all of us.
 But life isn’t always fair and bad things happen everyday.
 Young people die or are disabled in a horrific accidents.
-Middle aged persons in their 40’s and early 50’s die from heart attacks or suffer terrible strokes… or aging men and women in their 70’s and 80’s languish with ALS, Alzheimer’s disease, Parkinson’s or dementia.
+Middle aged persons in their 40’s and early 50’s die from heart attacks or suffer terrible strokes and aging men and women in their 70’s and 80’s languish with ALS, Alzheimer’s disease, Parkinson’s and dementia.
 People of all ages, young and old, experience sudden and debilitating illness that robs them of their dignity and quality of life.

 Are you married?
 Have children, grandchildren?
 Let me state it plain and clear… you need a last will.
 I have one.
 So do you.
 You also need an estate plan and you need a life care plan.
 Your estate plan should include a last will and/or trust, a Durable Power of Attorney, and Healthcare Directive.

 You need these documents to protect yourself, your children, spouse, grandchildren, domestic partner, favorite charity, parents, siblings … in short anyone or anything important to you.